amacian/SetConcentrationPrivacy/README.md

 - BlackBoxTester.java (java class to execute the IPv4 experiments).
 - PositiveProbabilityCalculator.java (java class to calculate the postivie probability for the IPv4 xor filters)
 - NameSurnameBlackBoxTester.java (java class to execute the names experiments).
+- DNSBlackBoxTester.java (java class to execute the DNS use case).

 *data* directory includes the following files:
 - firehol files as they were available in the moment of running the experiment.